cealsair/Qproj4MP/README.md

 ### Compiling to native

-To compile the project to native code, run the following from the command line:
+To compile the project to native code, you need to have the [GraalVM](https://github.com/oracle/graal/releases) installed and a GRAALVM_HOME environment variable set to the location of the GraalVM home.

+Once you have GraalVM install, build the native executable by running the following from the command line:

 ./mvnw package -Pnative